Gionmattia/Canadata/README.md

 ## Introduction

 The following pipeline allows the user to process polisome-profiling and RNA-seq data in order to obtain gene-count files.
-It has been firstly used in the scope of "Project Canada".
+It has been fristly developed (and used) for the analysis of translatome within the work by Jovanovic et al (add reference once submitted), hereby provisionally referred to as "Project Canadata".

 [NB.
 Add the "DTA" part in the future...?]